cotech/jekyll-website/join.md

 If you are already part of a tech co-op (or an organisation that is practising cooperative principles and in the process of formally becoming a co-op) then we've already tried to find you to invite you to the network.

-If you were hiding somewhere or missed our call then get in touch using the form below.
+If you were hiding somewhere or missed our call then [get in touch using our open Discourse forum](https://community.coops.tech/c/cotech).

 #### Existing tech/digital companies